viannapvictor/viannapvictor/README.md

 ## ⭐️ About me

   - I’m a software engineer from Brazil, crazy for technology, studying at <a href="https://www.infnet.edu.br/infnet/home/">Instituto Infnet</a>.
   - I am 28 years old, currently living in Brazil.
 I have experience with Java, Spring Boot, C#, .Net, Reactive Native, React JS, HTML5 and CSS (flexbox and grid layout).
-I'm also work as financial analyst, which helped me develop important skills such as creativity, communication and teamwork.I enjoy reading mangas, playing games, as well as training jiujitsu!
+I'm also work as financial analyst, which helped me develop important skills such as creativity, communication and teamwork.
+I enjoy reading mangas, playing games, as well as training jiujitsu!

 <div align="center">
   <table>